Bogardus Snowden Cairns: World War II

-As a part of Combat Command B, Lt.Col.
-Cairns was later involved in the breakout from Anzio and the advance toward Rome under the command of then Colonel Ham Howze.
-The Howze Task Force, under the 5th Army's Command, Gen. Mark W. Clark, was the first into Rome, specifically Companies A and H of the 3rd Battalion, 13th Armored Regiment now under the command of Lt.Col.
-Bogardus Cairns.
-According to both The Battle History of the 1st Armored Division by George F. Howe, and the battlefield diary of Lt.
-Col. Cairns, Cairns' command was the first into Rome, and Gens.
+As a part of Combat Command B, Cairns was later involved in the breakout from Anzio and the advance toward Rome under the command of then Colonel Ham Howze.
+The Howze Task Force, under the 5th Army's Command, Gen. Mark W. Clark, was the first into Rome, specifically Companies A and H of the 3rd Battalion, 13th Armored Regiment now commanded by Cairns.
+According to both The Battle History of the 1st Armored Division by George F. Howe, and the Cairns' battlefield diary, ' command was the first into Rome, and Gens.
 Clark and Keyes drove up to Cairns' position, eager to press the attack.
 Gen. Clark approved of Cairns' disposition and plan, but left Gen. Keyes with Cairns' battalion, "who urged another attempt at the enemy roadblock" while Gen. Clark urged "speedy occupation of the bridges in Rome."
-The units south of Rome did not encounter the stiff resistance that Lt.Col.
-Cairns' 3rd Battalion encountered in the east, but they nevertheless entered at approximately the same time, with Cairns being the first.
+The units south of Rome did not encounter the stiff resistance that Cairns' 3rd Battalion encountered in the east, but they nevertheless entered at approximately the same time, with Cairns being the first.

-For his part in the North African and Italian Campaigns, Lt.
-Col. Cairns was awarded the Legion of Merit for his service as Executive and Operations Officer of the Thirteenth Armored Regiment and Combat Command B, First Armored Division, from February 1942 to May 1943.
+For his part in the North African and Italian Campaigns, Cairns was awarded the Legion of Merit for his service as Executive and Operations Officer of the Thirteenth Armored Regiment and Combat Command B, First Armored Division, from February 1942 to May 1943.
 The citation reads: "during this period, Lieutenant Colonel Cairns exhibited exemplary judgment and foresight in the planning and in the execution of the movement of the regiment to the European Theater of Operations and subsequently to North Africa.
 Throughout the African Campaign, from Merse Bou Zedjar to the capture of Mateur and the advance to the sea, he continued his meritorious service, assisting in the successful planning of the movement in Tunisia, and of operations in the Medjez el Bab-Tebourba area, in the Ousseltia Valley, at Sbeitla, in the recapture of Kasserine Pass, at Maknassey, and at Mateur.
 His outstanding ability in performing all missions assigned reflected the greatest credit upon himself and the armed forces of the United States."

 He was awarded the Bronze Star for the invasion of North Africa; he was awarded the French Croix de Guerre in 1943 for his role in the invasion.
-He received a military award of the Most Excellent Order of the British Empire on May 7, 1943 for his role in North Africa.
+He received a military award of the Order of the British Empire on May 7, 1943, for his role as a Lt.
+Colonel in North Africa as the XO/S3 of the 13th Armored Regiment, Combat Command B, 1st Armored Division, Center Task Force in the Invasion of North Africa..
 He was awarded his first Oak Leaf Cluster for gallantry during the liberation of Rome, May 24-June 4, 1944, and he was awarded his second Oak Leaf Cluster for gallantry during the pursuit of the enemy following the liberation of Rome, June 20 to July 1, 1944.